UWPCE-PythonCert/ProgrammingInPython/source/exercises/string_formatting.rst

 The idea here is that you may have a tuple of three numbers, but might also have 4 or 5 or 2 or....

-so you can dynamically build up the format string to accommodate the length of the tuple.
+So you can dynamically build up the format string to accommodate the length of the tuple.

 The string object has the ``format()`` method, so you can call it with a string that is bound to a name, not just a string literal.
 For example: